KubaP/vscode-pink-candy/Extensions.md

 # Extensions
-Note: currently it is impossible to have different colours depending on which theme is selected, i.e. light or dark.
+Note: currently it is impossible to have different colours depending on whether the light or dark theme is selected.

 ## Git Graph
 Copy and paste the following snippet into your `settings.json` file: